 The use of technologies is a defining element in the identity of software user assistance professionals.
 Enhancing a product’s usability requires transforming our words and ideas into digital form using a variety of technologies.
 In our survey we provided a list of popular user assistance technologies and asked the respondents to value the importance of those technologies in their current development efforts.

 The use of Microsoft’s proprietary Help standards continues to diminish.
-Just one in five respondents indicate HTML Help as a key element in their work.
+Fewer than one in five (17%) respondents indicate HTML Help as a key element in their work.

-Other formats for Help are used be very small percentages of respondents.
+Other formats for Help are used by very small percentages of respondents.
 Some of these are helpful in very special use cases.
 Others represent legacy support.

-Support for manuals in the form of PDF (80%) is at the top of the list as the most valued technology component.
+PDF (79%) is at the top of the list as the most valued technology used for producing support manuals.
 Using PDF as a delivery format has become a staple in our documentation sets.
-PDF files can be delivered on an installation CD or via the Web.
+PDF files can be delivered to users in any number of ways.
 In the past, this technology was mainly used for legacy print documents like user guides, and also for supplemental white papers and troubleshooting information.
 Today we find many organizations using PDF files as the primary distribution format for product documentation.

-Print is still of use for 23% of respondents which is a healthy number. ePub (10%) has not increased over the past several years.
+ePub (7%) has not moved the needle in popularity over the past several years.
 The standard has not been effectively integrated into major browsers and rendering on mobile devices can differ from platform to platform.
-Other digital manual formats seem to have only minimal support in the UA community.
+Other digital books formats seem to have only minimal support in the UA community.